ItamarSmirra/React-Meilisearch/README.md

 export default App

 ```
-#### UseMeilisearchClient <!-- omit in toc -->
+### Use MeilisearchClient <!-- omit in toc -->
-Use this hook to get the meilisearch client and use it's normal methods described in the [meilisearch](https://www.npmjs.com/package/meilisearch) npm package.
+Use this hook to get the meilisearch client and use it's normal methods described in the [meilisearch]([https://www.npmjs.com/package/meilisearch](https://www.npmjs.com/package/meilisearch#getting-started)) npm package.
 ```javascript
 import { useState } from 'react';
 import { useMeiliSearchClient } from 'react-meilisearch';